rafalslaby/2048-NN/README.md

 Best agent goes up to 1330 sum of tiles and max 1024 tile with average sum on board ~530

+Max tile of random agent is 256 with average sum on board equal 250

+## Limitations

+All agents very quickly learn that it's best to assign general priority to each move sometimes irrespective to the board state.

 ## Directory names meaning

 ill0_em015_Adamax_mae_256_256_256_linear_batch_8_tUpdF100_learnF30_div_by_max_ddq_1_trm_epsC10000_RMDC1000000_dry1